russellhaering/node-stomp-broker/README.md

 - `user`: user to authenticate as, default is `""`
 - `pass`: password to authenticate with, default is `""`
 - `protocolVersion`: see below, defaults to `"1.0"`
+- `reconnectOpts`: see below, defaults to `{}`

 Protocol version negotiation is not currently supported and version `"1.0"` is the only supported version.

+ReconnectOpts should contain an integer `retries` specifying the maximum number of reconnection attempts, and a `delay` which specifies the reconnection delay.
+ (reconnection timings are calculated using exponential backoff.
+The first reconnection happens immediately, the second reconnection happens at `+delay` ms, the third at `+ 2*delay` ms, etc).

 ## stomp.connect([callback, [errorCallback]])